Tom Kühnhackl

 Talent Analysis

-The German-born Kuhnhackl has demonstrated over his past two seasons in the OHL that he has the potential to be a complementary goal-scoring forward at the professional level.
-Possessing a lethal wrist shot in tight, Kuhnhackl does his best work in the slot and around the net.
+Kuhnhackl demonstrated during his junior career the potential to be a complementary goal-scoring forward but struggled with injuries and consistency early in his pro career.
+Possessing a good wrist shot in tight, Kuhnhackl does his best work in the slot and around the net.
 He is particularly competent without the puck and seems to innately find open ice and scoring lanes.
-Though not known for his physical play, Kuhnhackl has quickly developed the reputation as a player capable of laying a devastating, occasionally borderline body check.
+He needs to work on being more of a two-way player to succeed at the professional level.

 Future